halmass822/halmass822/README.md

-Hi, I’m Hazem,
+Hi, I’m Hazem

-Currently working in emergency communications, looking to become a Software Developer!
+Currently working in emergency communications, looking to become a Software Developer

-I've been learning coding now for 3 months, primarily JavaScript back end on codecademy.com.
-I'm absolutely hooked on the greater understanding I get from the world around me as I build my coding knowledge.

-I have completed numerous courses on codecademy with a particular focus on node.js, express.js, as well as numerous other unrelated courses to further my knowledge.

-I have learned to have a good balance between theoretical and practical learning even though I greatly prefer the latter.

-I'm hoping to learn lots from experienced and amateur programmers on GitHub and cement my knowledge through practice.
+I've been learning coding since august 2021 and I am starting with the PERN stack.
+My repositories represent my learning progress so far

+Any advice would be greatly appreciated, particularly from a career switcher perspective.

-Thank you for reading!
+Thanks for reading!